pa-innovation/ha-doppler/README.md

 yellow, green, blue, purple.
 It is important to both check the checkbox on the left and turn on the slider at the right if rainbow mode is desired.
-If the slider is forgotten, rainbow mode won't be selected which may result in an error being returned by Home Asisstant.
+If the slider is forgotten, rainbow mode won't be selected which may result in an error being returned by Home Assistant.

 Single Color, Color List, and Rainbow are designed to be mutually exclusive in this service although if single color or color list is